heungjae/actifio/sky/oracle/install.md

 For an Oracle instance running from a file system:
 `alter database enable block change tracking using file '$ORACLE_HOME/dbs/<dbname>.bct';`

+### Ensure password file exists
+Verify the password file for the database exists on the Oracle host

+### Ensure snapshot controlfile on shared disks
+For Oracle RAC configuration, make sure the snapshot controlfile is located under Shared Disks.

 ### ORACLE SERVICE NAME